Be Prepared For Your Kitchen Remodel Project

 The kitchen designer will want to know about your lifestyle:

-- Who’s in the family?
+- Who’s in your family?

 - What’s your cooking style?

-- Where do the kids do homework?
+- Where do your children do homework?

 - Do you pay bills in the kitchen?

-- Are there height or accessibility needs?
+- Are there any special height or accessibility needs?

 - Do you have pets?